The ‘godfather of AI’ reveals the only way humanity can survive superintelligent AI - Local News 8

 “A reasonable bet is sometime between five and 20 years,” he said.

-While Hinton remains concerns about what could go wrong with AI, he is hopeful the technology will pave the way to medical breakthroughs.
+While Hinton remains concerned about what could go wrong with AI, he is hopeful the technology will pave the way to medical breakthroughs.

 “We’re going to see radical new drugs.
 We are going to get much better cancer treatment than the present,” he said.
 For instance, he said AI will help doctors comb through and correlate the vast amounts of data produced by MRI and CT scans.